 Consulting firm Accenture and mobile-app security company NowSecure recently examined 15 North American financial companies' mobile apps.
 Their findings concluded that every app, whether on Android devices or iPhones, had a minimum of one security issue.
 They also reported that the bulk of the vulnerabilities were related to TLS issues.

-also found that 80% of iPhone apps exposed "sensitive values" to possible interception by rogue hackers and 73% of Android apps were "vulnerable".
+The Accenture report also found that 80% of iPhone apps exposed "sensitive values" to possible interception by rogue hackers and 73% of Android apps were "vulnerable".
 Data that could be accessed included: username, password, GPS coordinates, Wi-Fi Address and phone number.
 The research warns developers to be shrewd to security issues, but the full extent of this problem may not rest solely with developers.

 This flaw comes at a time when many banks are shoring up their TLS communication in what is called certificate pinning.
 While the intent is a good one - decrease the number of trusted certificates to access your site - it is not a TLS panacea.
 According to a security consultant at Synopsys, companies think that once they have certificate pinning in place, they are safe.
 But, as with all technology, you need to monitor your pins and renew the certificates regularly, so this is an ongoing process.